data1050/lab0-self-introduction-Enmin/README.md

 Lab0: Setting up github and self-introduction
 ## Intro!
 Please provide a brief self-introduction below (year, hometown, favorite food, anything you would like to share with us!) to help us get to know you a little better :)
+Year: 20Fall
+Hometown: Nanjing China
+Favorite food: Dumplings
+One thing to Share: I like to play Dota2